When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 Think of it like this…

-When you add your volunteer work to your resume, future employers can get a more rounded picture of you, what you’re really interested in and what you’re able to do, as well as see you’re willing to work hard even without having prior professional experience.
+When you add your volunteer work to your resume, future employers can get a more rounded picture of you, what you’re interested in and what you’re able to do, as well as see you’re willing to work hard even without having prior professional experience.

 Even more…